MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

 ## Status of this feature

-This is available as of Microsoft Edge 79.
+An initial version of this feature has been available in Microsoft Edge starting with version 79.
+This explainer proposes improvements to the feature.

 ## Introduction